- What Is Green Food Powder?

 That’s why I think it’s a waste of time going down the rabbit hole of trying to match individual ingredients to health benefits.

 Instead, focus on the bigger picture.
-I hope we can all agree that our bodies need nutrients and the best source of such nutrients is fresh food.
+I hope we can all agree that our bodies need nutrients and the best source of such nutrients is fresh food (ideally from animal sources).

-However, if you feel like you’re already doing the best you can but it’s not good enough — maybe because of lifestyle factors that are difficult to influence — consider using supplements such as green powders.
+If you feel like you’re already doing the best you can and it’s still not good enough — maybe because of lifestyle factors that are difficult to influence — consider using supplements such as desiccated organ meats (or green powders, if you’re vegan).

-Additionally, I use supplements such as green powders to fill any potential gaps — especially those I might not be aware of.
+Additionally, I use supplements such as grass-fed beef liver capsules to fill any potential gaps — especially those I might not be aware of.

 Frequently Asked Questions